Can Hyperbaric Oxygen Therapy Treat Lyme Disease?

 HBOT treats many of the neurological conditions associated with Lyme Disease, leading to less fatigue, better energy, more sleep and less joint pain.
 HBOT also supports maintaining healthy cognitive function as we age and our bodies become less efficient at processing oxygen.
 HBOT enhances both brain and body performance by boosting patient’s access to oxygen.

-In addition to the potential for treating Lyme Disease, recent research has found that HBOT reversed aging in the brain and is a successful treatment for anoxic brain injury patients.
+In addition to the potential for treating Lyme Disease, recent research has found that a unique HBOT protocol can help reverse biomarkers of aging and maybe a successful treatment for anoxic brain injury patients.